Daily Houserule tweets: December 2022

 This is generous: a Scrounging failure may yield $0 (unlike RAW’s automatic $0), while success yields more than RAW.

 Treat scrap like anything else.
-PCs are offered a % of the value according to Wealth (typically 40%), take it or leave it.
+PCs are offered a percentage of the value based on their Wealth (typically 40%), take it or leave it.

 308